charlieschwabacher/ultrawave/README.md

 # Ultrawave

-Ultrawave is a library enabling shared state through direct communication between peers over WebRTC data channels.
+Ultrawave is a library enabling shared state through peer to peer over WebRTC data channels.
 Ultrawave makes it easy to build things like real time collaborative editing, messaging, and games.
 It works great with, but is not tied to, [React](//github.com/facebook/react).

+To build an app with ultrawave, you connect a group of peers and provide an initial chunk of JSON serializable data - peers are able to read and write to the shared data through [cursors](//github.com/charlieschwabacher/subtree), with changes made by any peer showing up for everyone in the group.
+Data is eventually consistant between peers, even in the face of lost, duplicated, or misordered messages.

-There are some repos with example code available, as well as some abbreviated example code at the end of this readme:
+There are some repos with example code available, as well as an abbreviated example at the end of this readme:
  - [a simple peer to peer messaging app](//github.com/charlieschwabacher/ultrawave-chat-example)
  - [a multi player chess game](//github.com/charlieschwabacher/ultrawave-chess-example)
  - [a live multi user code editor](//github.com/charlieschwabacher/ultrawave-editor-example)